ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-s3/_index.md

 ---
-title: Deploy a static website to Amazon S3 and integrate with with AWS Lambda and DynamoDB using the Serverless Framework
+title: Deploy a static website to Amazon S3 and integrate with AWS Lambda and DynamoDB using the Serverless Framework

 minutes_to_complete: 30

 who_is_this_for: This learning path is for software developers interested in learning how to deploy serverless applications using the Serverless Framework and Amazon Web Services.
-It automates several manual deployment steps that developers typically need to perform when deploying microservice-based or IoT applications.

 learning_objectives:
     - Create a multi-resource Serverless Framework solution.